 What Should You Expect When Renting An Office?

 However, office rental will be an important early step for your operations in Vietnam and it can be a hurdle for new arrivals.
 In general, you should be aware that the property market moves quickly and can be much more complicated than that found in the USA, Australia, Sweden or other high-income economies.
-Quoted prices will change, and listed properties will not always be available.
+Quoted prices will change, and, as well, listed properties will not always be available.
 Trusted local contacts are invaluable.

 Rental prices can range from $5 to $35 per square meter, and even higher for AAA properties.
 Renting a commercial property is typically a 2 year commitment and requires a deposit of 3 months rent.
 Properties need to be leased to a company registered in Vietnam or an individual.
 Concessions will often be given for fit-out periods.
 On-site parking should be available, perhaps at a marginal additional monthly cost per motorbike/car.